Leningrad Zoo: History

 Saint Petersburg Zoological gardens, today called Leningrad Zoo, was one of the first zoos in Russia, and was opened in Alexander Park.

 The first owners of Saint Petersburg zoo were Sofia and Julius Gebhardt.
-The zoo's first collection of animals included tigers, bears, lions, small predators, birds and parrots.
 The zoological gardens fell into decline and closed in 1909.
 In 1910, S. H. Novinkov became the new owner of the zoo.

 The zoo was nationalised in 1918.
-An academic board was formed to manage the zoo.
-The Scientific Library and Animal Programmes Department was also created.

 World War II started.
 The zoo suffered greatly during the war, but did not stop its work even during the most difficult times of the Leningrad Blockade.

-The workers were able to save part of the collection of animals, and the animals even had offspring.
-On site lectures were held and in the summer the zoo was open to visitors again.
+The workers were able to save part of the collection of animals.
 In memory of the heroic actions of the workers who saved the zoo during the Leningrad Blockade, the zoo, disregarding the city's renaming to Saint Petersburg, remained named as Leningrad Zoo.

 The zoo was opened permanently in the spring of 1944, and since development in the new area was not possible, restoration work began on the old site.
 The most intensive construction was carried out in 1951.
-In 1952 the zoological gardens was renamed to zoological park.

-At this time, the zoo's collection was one of the largest in the Soviet Union, but the majority of buildings and facilities were in unsatisfactory condition.
+At this time, the majority of buildings and facilities were in unsatisfactory condition.
 Therefore, the decision was made to carry out complete renovation work, which started in 1967.
 Since the renovation was planned to last 3 to 5 years, the plan was to construct new buildings on site of the old ones.
 The fact that the work took such a long time was one of the main reasons for the decline of such an excellent collection of animals, and the majority of difficulties in the further acquisition of animals.
 The zoo lost both its elephant and hippo enclosures.
 The hippopotamuses were moved to Kiev, the rhinoceros was moved to Belarus, and the African elephant to Tashkent.
 By 1988 only 8 buildings had been built as part of the renovations.
 In 1996, construction of a Terrarium begun, but this was stopped due to lack of funding.
 This building was only opened for visitors in 2007, renamed as ‘Exotarium’, which houses fish, snakes, lizards, turtles, crocodiles and other animals.
 In 2005 the government developed a strategy to develop Leningrad Zoo at its historical site, where it is currently located.

 Animal Exhibits

-The zoo's current collection of animals consists of around 600 types of animals, including large and small predators, hoofed animals, birds, camels, alpacas and llamas, primates, rodents, reptiles, amphibians, invertebrates, and fish.
+The zoo's current collection of animals consists of around 600 types of animals.
 Priority has been given to the smaller species which don't require a lot of space, as the zoo has limited area.